NIS2 in the United Kingdom

 The UK implemented the NIS Directive (2016/1148) through the NIS Regulations 2018, which came into force on May 10, 2018 as part of the UK’s £2.8b National Cyber Strategy.

-An EU NIS2 follow-on for the UK is currently under development with the CS&R Bill.
+An EU NIS2 follow-on for the UK is being taken forward through the CS&R (NIS2) Bill, introduced in the House of Commons on 12 November 2025.
 The UK government is keen to maintain alignment with developments in EU legislation, in particular EU NIS2, noting that previous EU regulations have been superseded (...) and require urgent updating in the UK to ensure that our infrastructure and economy are not comparably more vulnerable.

 The Information Commissioner's Office (ICO) is the UK regulator (competent authority) for data protection and oversees relevant digital service providers (RDSPs) under NIS1.
 For Operators of Essential Services (OES), the UK assigned sector-specific competent authorities.